builtbybel/CleanmgrPlus/README.md

 ![Cleanmgr+](https://github.com/Mirinsoft/CleanmgrPlus/raw/master/cleanmgr%2B.png)

 Microsoft will be soon removing the Disk Clean-up Tool (Cleanmgr.exe) from Windows 10 PCs.
-It is a Windows system tool which lets you delete the unwanted files cluttered in your PC thereby freeing some space on your disk drive
+It is a Windows system tool which lets you delete the unwanted files cluttered in your PC thereby freeing some space on your disk drive.
 Disk Cleanup isn’t going away immediately but is on its way out the door.
 Microsoft says it will keep the utility around for compatibility reasons.

 Whatever version of Windows you’re using, Disk Cleanup has always worked the same way.
 Right-click a drive, select “Properties,” and then click the “Disk Cleanup” button to launch it.
 It still works the same way on Windows 10 today.
 You can also just launch it from the Start menu or run the cleanmgr.exe program.